 The northern and lowland Siberian part of the pivot area contains a common environmental gradient north to south but also a major gradient east to west despite lying on a common band of latitude.
 The lowland Siberian part of the pivot area generally becomes colder, drier, and less diverse in terms of land cover as one goes from west to east.
 This part of pivot area can be sub-divided into six smaller parts: three small coastal drainage basins and three large fluvial (river) drainage basins.
 Focusing on the three large fluvial drainage basins they include 3a) the western Ob River basin, 3b) the central Yenisey River basin, and 3c) the eastern Lena River basin.

-Maps 9a & b: Average annual temperature (left) and precipitation (right) in Russia.
+Maps 9a & b: Average annual temperature (upper map) and precipitation (lower map) in Russia.

 PART III: THEORETICAL ENHANCEMENTS TO MACKINDER’S WORLD